activeloopai/deeplake/docs/source/working_with_images.md

 ```

 ### Hub in Action
 Let's try to see Hub in action.
-We'll train a binary classification model, streaming the data from Hub.
+We'll train a binary classification model, streaming the data from hub_v1.

 ```py
 # Training dataset